Call for Nominations

 - The nominator must describe the nominee's involvement with the Society (e.g. attending, presenting, serving, etc.).

-Please submit nominations for consideration by the Awards Committee so awardees can plan to attend and be recognized at the 2018 Annual Meeting in New Orleans, Louisiana, USA.
+Please submit nominations for consideration by the Awards Committee so awardees can plan to attend and be recognized at the 2019 Annual Meeting in Montreal, Quebec, Canada.

 The Governing Board will designate one member of the Governing Board to serve as chair of the Awards Committee, and additional Members of the Society to serve on the Awards Committee reflecting the areas of research that are characteristic of the Society.
 The Awards Committee will review nominations via conference call and make recommendations about each award to the Governing Board by May 1, which will review and vote via email on whether to endorse the recommendations.
 Final decisions will be made by May 15, allowing recipients to submit abstracts to the meeting.
 The Executive Director will arrange for plaques or framed award documents and monetary awards to be presented at the Annual Meeting.
 The names and citations of the recipient will be published in the program of the Annual Meeting.